 Located in Southampton, this 14-bed clinic supplies high quality treatment to people who are struggling with addictions to substances and co-occurring mental health disorders.
 With en-suite rooms that are accessible to individuals with limited mobility and treatment methods, and modalities that are proven effective in helping adults break free from addiciton, this clinic is where lives can be transformed for the better.

 The team of professionals who deliver treatment at The Manor Clinic go above and beyond to help patients reach their recovery goals and are able to do so because of their expertise in treating people battling the disease of addiction.
 Respect for the dignity of each person entrusted into our care is revered, and the therapeutic experience at this centre is focused solely on the needs of each patient.
 When a person elects to receive care at The Manor Clinic, a customised plan of care will be devised, and will include only the most appropriate protocols that will enable the individual to recover and heal in a lasting way.
+We provide an evidence-based programme that is tailored to individual needs, all structured within NICE guidelines.
 Depending on the programme that a person participates in, whether it is our 7, 14, or 28 day programme, the following methods of treatment are those that can be incorporated into their personally tailored treatment plan:

 Medically assisted detox: When a person starts their treatment at The Manor Clinic, they may require detoxification services at the start of their care.
 Medically assisted detox, which is supervised by our team of medical professionals, is offered to help patients clear their bodies of the substances that they have been misusing, and enables them to achieve the clarity of mind to participate in other elements of our treatment.
 Detox at our centre can be administered for up to a week, though the length of time a patient spends in our detox level of care can vary based on the patient’s needs.